robotpy/robotpy-crio/build-vm/README.txt

      issues with older versions of virtualbox, so stay newer
 2. Install Vagrant [http://www.vagrantup.com]
    * Version 1.2 or greater should work, but definitely get at least 1.3.5
-3. You need to install the correct vagrant plugins:

-       $ vagrant plugin install vagrant-berkshelf

 Start the VM